 11.5.4.1 General

-A connection using an MC gateway UE by the corresponding MC gateway client can be cancelled over time or re-established using same or another MC gateway UE.
-The connection/disconnection mechanism allows the MC gateway client to disconnect the use of the corresponding MC gateway UE considering the various MC client hosting scenarios.
+A connection using an MC gateway UE for one or more service(s) can be cancelled over time or re-established using same or another MC gateway UE.
+The disconnection mechanism allows the MC service user to disconnect the use of the corresponding MC gateway UE considering the various MC client hosting scenarios.